bop-bp5/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
+Date created
-Include the date you created this project and README file.
+29.10.2024.
+README created on 29.10.2024

-### Project Title
+Project Title
-Replace the Project Title
+Bikeshare project

-### Description
+Description
-Describe what your project is about and what it does
+Helps to the visitors to plan the the routes from a point to another.
+Includes the cities of Chicago, New York, Washington.

-### Files used
+Files used
-Include the files used
+Used as source: chicago.csv, new_york_city.csv, washington.csv

-### Credits
+Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Made due to the project overview.
+I passed the project.
+I hope I can manage it too.